findhumane/react-native-threaded-downloader/README.md

 # react-native-threaded-downloader

-Perform HTTP requests on separate native asynchronous threads and then call back to a promise
+Perform HTTP requests on separate native asynchronous threads and then call back to a promise.

 ## Installation